 The pattern in Sentinel fraud reports in recent years has been that the majority of consumers age 60 or older who filed reports didn’t indicate any monetary loss.
 Statistics show that older adults are 64% more likely to file a no-loss fraud report than consumers aged between 20 and 59.

-According to the FBI’s Elder Fraud Report 2020, California had more victims over the age of 60 than any other state.
-Overall, there were some 12,534 complaints coming from The Golden State.
-The second and third highest were Florida and Texas at 9,252 and 6,342 respectively.
-The highest losses were in California with over 60s losing over $152 million.
+According to the FBI’s Elder Fraud Report 2022, California had more victims over the age of 60 than any other state.
+Overall, 11,517 complaints came from The Golden State.
+The second and third highest were Florida and Texas at 8,480 and 6,674 respectively.

 FAQs about senior scams: